stevendejongnl/DWIN_T5UIC1_LCD_E3S1/README.md

 Enter the downloaded DWIN_T5UIC1_LCD folder.

-get your API key.
+To get  your API key run:

-'~/moonraker/scripts/fetch-apikey.sh'
+`~/moonraker/scripts/fetch-apikey.sh`

 Edit the file run.py and past your API key